7 tech trends shaping 2026

 Here are seven tech trends that are not only shaping the future but also showing how Gothenburg is driving innovation forward.

-1. AI – from pilot projects to everyday tools
+1. AI – from pilot projects to tool for revolution

 From research to societal impact